-(a) The extent to which alternative providers exist in the relevant geographic and service market.
+- (1) In determining the appropriate procurement method for telecommunications services, the College must determine whether competition exists.
+The College may consider the following factors: - (a) The extent to which alternative providers exist in the relevant geographic and service market.
 The relevant market will vary with the geographic area and from service category to service category, depending on changes in the regulatory environment and competitive marketplace.
 Thus, the relevant market will depend on the facts and circumstances of each case.
-For example, an alternative local access service or private line provider might offer services in Portland, but not in Salem or the rest of the state; (b) The extent to which alternative services offered are comparable or substitutable in technology, service provided, and performance.
-(For example, if the College requires digital services, analog services are not comparable or substitutable, or if the College requires fiber optic technology, then copper, microwave, or satellite transmission technology may not be comparable or substitutable); (c) The extent to which alternative providers can respond to the College's interests in consistency and continuity of services throughout its service area, volume discounts, equitable service for all users, centralized management, and limiting College liability.
-For example, to be considered as the College's telephone long distance provider, any long distance service vendor must be able to meet, support, and interface with the College's centralized automated billing requirements.
+For example, an alternative local access service or private line provider might offer services in Portland, but not in Salem or the rest of the state; - (b) The extent to which alternative services offered are comparable or substitutable in technology, service provided, and performance.
+(For example, if the College requires digital services, analog services are not comparable or substitutable, or if the College requires fiber optic technology, then copper, microwave, or satellite transmission technology may not be comparable or substitutable); - (c) The extent to which alternative providers can respond to the College's interests in consistency and continuity of services throughout its service area, volume discounts, equitable service for all users, centralized management, and limiting College liability.
+For example, to be considered as the College's telephone long distance provider, any long-distance service vendor must be able to meet, support, and interface with the College's centralized automated billing requirements.
 The College must document for the record the findings on these factors or any other factors used in determining whether competition exists.
-In developing its findings, the College may solicit the information either through informal telephone or written contacts or through a formal request for information.

-(1) Upon determining that competition does not exist for the relevant service and geographical area, the College may proceed to secure the service on a sole source basis, as described in these Rules.
+In developing its findings, the College may solicit the information either through informal telephone or written contacts or through a formal request for information. - (2) Upon determining that competition does not exist for the relevant service and geographical area, the College may proceed to secure the service on a sole source basis, as described in these Rules.

-- In some cases, the use of competitive procurement processes is either not practicable, advantageous, or in the College's best interest due to unforeseen circumstances, unreasonable costs, difficulty in locating vendors even after extensive searches, or where time constraints occur that are due to circumstances beyond reasonable control. - 2.
-All practical measures will be taken to encourage competition when possible. - 3.
-The chief fiscal officer or designee will report to the Local Contract Review Board the reason(s) that competitive procurement processes were deemed to be impracticable and what steps, where possible, were taken to encourage competition if the acquisition meets or exceeds \$100,000.
-A copy of the waiver shall be placed on file in the Purchasing office or other designated official location.
+- (1) In some cases, the use of competitive procurement processes is either not practicable, advantageous, or in the College's best interest due to unforeseen circumstances, unreasonable costs, difficulty in locating vendors even after extensive searches, or where time constraints occur that are due to circumstances beyond reasonable control. - (2) All practical measures will be taken to encourage competition when possible.

-It is unlikely that this exemption from competitive procurement processes will encourage favoritism in the awarding of public contracts or substantially diminish competition, and it is reasonably expected to result in substantial cost savings to the College or to the public (ORS 279B.085(4), since it would be an Exception, and would be due to extenuating circumstances.
+It is unlikely that this exemption from competitive procurement processes will encourage favoritism in the awarding of public contracts or substantially diminish competition, and it is reasonably expected to result in substantial cost savings to the College or to the public (ORS 279B.085(4)), since it would be an Exception, and would be due to extenuating circumstances.
 Additionally, this Special Procurement will substantially promote the public interest in a manner that could not practicably be realized by complying with requirements that are applicable under ORS 279B.055, 279B.060, 279B.065, or 279B.070 or under any rules adopted thereunder.
 (Stat.
 Auth: ORS 279B.075 and 279B.085, Sole-Source Procurements and Special Procurements, respectively.)